Jessica Lowndes

+Lowndes both wrote and starred in Harmony from the Heart for GAF and Hulu, alongside Jesse Metcalfe.
+Additionally, she wrote and produced the film's original song "11:11," which reached #3 on the iTunes singer/songwriter chart.

+Lowndes’ appearances in the horror movies Autopsy (2008), The Haunting of Molly Hartley (2008), Altitude (2010), The Devil's Carnival (2012), and Abattoir (2016) have earned her the reputation as a scream queen.

 Early life

-Lowndes was born in Vancouver, British Columbia and attended Pacific Academy in Surrey.
+Lowndes was born in 1988 in Vancouver, British Columbia, and attended private Pacific Academy in Surrey.
+She is the daughter of Dan Lowndes and wife Suzanne Timm, a piano teacher, has a younger sister named Jacqueline Danielle Lowndes, and is of English, Scottish, and Irish descent.

-Lowndes knew from an early age that she had a passion for singing and acting.
+Lowndes has stated that she knew from an early age that she had a passion for singing and acting.
 Lowndes also produced much of her own music from an early age.
-During the summer before her senior year, Lowndes worked on a project for Showtime.
+During the summer before her senior year of high school, Lowndes worked on a project for Showtime.
 With encouragement from her parents, Lowndes moved to Los Angeles at the age of 16 and began her career.